 Gheorghe Chesler

 Although the iPhone boasts the lowest rate of security issues for a major computing platform, many developers only take advantage of a handful of these features.
-In this chapter, we will introduce Keychain Services, Apple’s security framework for encrypting notes, passwords and SSL certificates at the system level
+In this chapter, we will introduce Keychain Services, Apple’s security framework for encrypting notes, passwords and SSL certificates at the system level.

 At the core of modern encryption systems is the concept of public-key cryptography.
 Also known as “asymmetric” encryption, this mechanism allows the use of distinct keys for encryption vs decryption: you can use the public key only to encrypt and verify signatures, and you can use the private key only to decrypt content encrypted with the public key.
 The keys are generated using a very large random number to provide entropy, as seen in Figure 13-1.

-Generating the pair of private / public keys is done based on a very large random number:3s
+Figure 13-1: Generating the pair of private / public keys

 This mechanism is used by the SSL encryption in the browser (the Transport Layer Security), S/MIME, and well known encryption platforms like GPG and PGP.
 The well known RSA cryptosystem uses both key distribution and secrecy (Diffie-Hellman key exchange) to secure data transfer.